andrewcbancroft/EventTracker/README.md

 Master contains all merged changes to the EventTracker example.

-Sub branches relating to each of the blot titles listed contain the project in the state it was in when when the blog post was published.
+Sub branches relating to each of the blog titles listed contain the project in the state it was in when when the blog post was published.

 ## Compatibility
 Verified that this repository's code works in Xcode 7.0, Swift 2.0, and iOS 9